prakasarao/mcp-server-rabbitmqkenlio/README.md

 ```
 4. Install and open the [Claude desktop app](https://claude.ai/download).
 5. Try asking Claude to do a read/write operation of some sort to confirm the setup (e.g. ask it to publish a message to a queue).
 If there are issues, use the Debugging tools provided in the MCP documentation [here](https://modelcontextprotocol.io/docs/tools/debugging).

+## Roadmap
+1. Expose admin API tools and pika SDK tools
+1. Support Streamable HTTP when it is GA in Python SDK
+1. Support OAuth 2.1 and use it with RabbitMQ OAuth

 ## Development